teamcfadvance/cfstatic/quick-start.md

 <a id="create-instance"></a>
 ## Create an instance of CfStatic

 CfStatic is designed to be a singleton so you will want to store the instance of CfStatic in a cacheable scope (i.e. the application scope).
-Here is an example using `Application.cfc`:

-**Application.cfc**
+For example:

 {% highlight cfm %}
 <cfscript>
-    function onApplicationStart() {
-        application.cfstatic = CreateObject( 'component', 'org.cfstatic.CfStatic' ).init(
+application.cfstatic = CreateObject( 'org.cfstatic.CfStatic' ).init(
     staticDirectory = ExpandPath('./static')
   , staticUrl       = "/static/"
 );
-    }
 </cfscript>
 {% endhighlight %}

-For more detail, see the full guide for [instantiating cfstatic](full-guide.html#instance-creating) and [configuring cfstatic](full-guide.html#configuration)
+For more detail, see [configuring cfstatic](full-guide.html#configuration).

 <a id="configure-dependencies"></a>
 ## Configure dependencies